patrickchau/ECE180D_Project/Hardware_Token/README.md

 Note: The above circuit schematic is under the assumption you are not modifying the GPIO pins in the files included.
-If you wish to change the pin ordering while wiring up the circuit simply place the corresponding wiringPI GPIO pin number in the GPIO pins located in 7_seg.c.
+If you wish to change the pin ordering while wiring up the circuit simply place the corresponding wiringPI GPIO pin number in the GPIO pins located in hardware.h.
 For a diagram mapping GPIO pins to WiringPI GPIO click [here](https://pinout.xyz/#).

 # NOTICE: